PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 This is how I found how amazingly helpful and friendly the community was.
 I created the MinGW cross build for Guile 2.0 and then "found out" about the bootstrap binaries: The only packages in Guix that are not built from source.
 Something just did not feel right.
-The manual said: "_These big chunks of binary code are practically non-auditable which breaks the source to binary transparency that we get in the rest of the package dependency graph_."
+The manual said: “_These big chunks of binary code are practically non-auditable which breaks the source to binary transparency that we get in the rest of the package dependency graph_.”
 So, I wrote GNU Mes and started working on solving this problem.
 [Twice](https://guix.gnu.org/en/blog/2019/guix-reduces-bootstrap-seed-by-50/) we [halved](https://guix.gnu.org/en/blog/2020/guix-further-reduces-bootstrap-seed-to-25/) the size of the bootstrap binaries and the work is still ongoing.